 LV= - Income protection policy summary

-- LV= has 1.28 million customers and offers a variety of products, including life insurance, income protection and investments.
+- LV= has over 1.16 million customers and offers a variety of products, including life insurance, income protection and investments.

 - Income protection customers can choose between full-term cover, or the ‘Budget’ option which will provide cover for one or two years.

 - Policies pay out up to 60% of your gross annual income, up to a maximum of £20,833 a month (level cover), or £250,000 a year.